pt

 EtBoemieRex

 FranciscoLucas Llana was written at Madrid in 1570, by a man called Francisco Lucas.
 Employing the Spanish term for a cursive hand, he called it a Bastarda; but technically speaking, it is a humanistic cursive -- the style of writing which is mostly known under the name of Chancery.
-Reworking Mr Lucas' glyphs has been my first attempt to produce something like regularity; and of course, no Ks and Ws being needed in Spain, I had to dream them up myself -- hopefully that it doesn't show too much.
+Reworking Mr Lucas' glyphs has been my first attempt to produce something like regularity; and of course, no Ks and Ws being needed in Spain, I had to dream them up myself.

 FranciscoLucas Briosa is an alternate and more swashed version of FranciscoLucas Llana, designed after an alphabet of capitals created by the same writing master, and in the same year 1570.

-Update 2007 has reduced the files' size, by redesigning the composite glyphs, and has corrected some details and flaws.
-Both fonts originally contained an error concerning the lcedilla sign.
-This has been corrected, with my heartfelt thanks to the visitor who alerted me to it, and my sincerest apologies to my visitors from Latvia.
+Update 2007 had reduced the files' size, by redesigning the composite glyphs, and corrected some flaws -- above all, an error concerning the lcedilla sign.

 Home